teamconclude/blueprints/README.md

 You would normally use *custom* blueprints to implement workflows for functional or geographical units of the organization, and *global* blueprints for company-wide use.

-### Global Blueprints => Company-Wide Scope
+### Global Blueprints - for the Entire Workspace

-Global blueprints are useful, because they allow everyone in the workspace to create a new activity with these blueprints.
-However, they are not permitted to see the "inside" of the activity unless they get an explicit invitation.
+Global blueprints allow everyone in the workspace (except single channel members) to create a new activity.
+However, the initiator who creates the activity is not permitted to see the "inside" of the activity unless they get an explicit invitation.

-You can think of global blueprints as a way to build a *wall of separation* between the people on the outside who file a report, create a ticket etc. and the internal team on the inside that deals with the issue.
+With a global blueprint you can build a *wall of separation* between the initiator on the outside who files a report, creates a ticket etc., and the inside team that deals with the issue.

-To make global blueprints work, you need to specify who is on the inside team, and who should be notified about a new activity.

-This is exactly what the `/c blueprint install` command does.
+When setting up a global blueprint you'll need to specify who is on the inside team, and who should be notified about a new activity.
+The `/c blueprint install` does this for you.

-## Default Owner, Members and Notifications
+## Define the Inside Team: Owner, Members and Notifications

-A blueprint can specify the default owner and members (the internal team), and whom to notify about the creation and conclusion of activities.
+A blueprint can specify the default owner and members, and whom to notify about the creation and conclusion of activities.

-#### Basic Blueprint: No Owner, Members of Notifications
+#### Basic Blueprint: No Owner, No Members, No Notifications

 The default behavior (when using the basic blueprint) is:
-- The user who created the activity with `/c new` becomes the owner.
+- The initiator who created the activity with `/c new` becomes the owner.
 - No members are invited by default.
 - No notifications are sent out, except that the owner sees a new activity channel.